Skip to navigation menu Skip to content

 • Head

-Many babies with Pfeiffer syndrome have a flat forehead and a skull that is tall and narrow.
+Many babies with Pfeiffer syndrome have a flat forehead, and their skull is tall and narrow.

-• Children with types 1 and 3 tend to have a tall, tower-shaped head (turribrachycephaly).
+• Children with types 1 Pfeiffer syndrome and 3 Pfeiffer syndrome tend to have a tall, tower-shaped head (turribrachycephaly).

-• Babies with type 2 Pfeiffer syndrome may have a “cloverleaf” skull shape that bulges out to the sides (also called Kleeblattschadel).
+• Babies with type 2 Pfeiffer syndrome may have a “cloverleaf” skull shape that bulges out to the sides (also called Kleeblattschaedel).

 Coronal suturesDrawn by Raymond Sze

-These changes result from the early closure of the soft, fibrous seams (sutures) between the skull bones.
-Pfeiffer syndrome usually affects both coronal sutures at the top and front of the skull (bicoronal synostosis).
-But other or all sutures may be involved.
+These changes result from the early closure of the sutures.
+Pfeiffer syndrome usually affects both coronal sutures along the sides of the skull (bicoronal synostosis).
+Any or all sutures may be involved.

-Normally, the fibrous seams let the skull get bigger as the brain grows.
+Normally, the sutures expand as the brain grows.
 If a suture closes early, it changes the shape of the head and reduces room for the growing brain.
 This can increase pressure inside your child’s skull.

 • Face